-- " Risk factors vary for individuals and groups.
-This training would be much longer if we reviewed all nations and all possible risk factors.
-These are additional risk factors for Native persons.
-Historical trauma, alienation, acculturation, and modern day trauma contribute to suicide risk in Native communities.
-These include a history of interpersonal violence, barriers to help-seeking, social disintegration, substance misuse, discrimination, isolation, disconnection with traditional ways, suicide clusters, and economic instability.
-As with the warning signs earlier, it is important to know any particular risk factors in the communities in which you are working. - " Reflection: What are risk factors for suicide that are specific to your community? - " Protective factors are characteristics that might keep a person from thinking about or attempting suicide.
-Protective factors include: - Being a parent - Effective behavioral health care - Connectedness to individuals, family, community, and social institutions - Life skills (including problem-solving skills and coping skills, ability to adapt to change) - Self-esteem - Sense of purpose or meaning in life - Cultural, religious, or personal beliefs that discourage suicide (SPRC, 2020a) - For crime victims, children may serve as a risk or a protective factor.
+Risk factors can vary for individuals and groups.
+This training would be much longer if we reviewed all groups and all possible risk factors.
+These are a few things to consider for certain populations.
+As with the warning signs earlier, it is important to know any particular risk factors in the groups you are working with.

+Protective factors are characteristics that might keep a person from thinking about or attempting suicide.
+Protective factors include:

+- " Being a parent - " Effective behavioral health care - " Connectedness to individuals, family, community, and social institutions - " Life skills (including problem-solving skills and coping skills, ability to adapt to change) - " Self-esteem - " Sense of purpose or meaning in life - " Cultural, religious, or personal beliefs that discourage suicide (SPRC, 2020a) - " For crime victims, children may serve as a risk or a protective factor.
 Consider a victim that firmly believes her children need her and, therefore, would not act on suicidal thoughts.
 She may believe she does not want to add more trauma to her children's lives and wants to live for them.
 Now, consider if an abusive ex-partner talks about or tries to hurt the children to get back at the victim.
-In this situation, the victim may be more likely to think about or even attempt suicide as a way to protect the children from harm. - " Knowing the risk factors for suicide, it might make sense that some of these protective factors are opposites of those risk factors. - " A key strategy in assisting a person at risk for suicide is to increase protective factors and decrease risk factors.
+In this situation, the victim may be more likely to think about or even attempt suicide as a way to protect the children from harm. - " Knowing the risk factors for suicide, it might make sense that some of these protective factors are opposites of those risk factors.

+" A key strategy in assisting a person at risk for suicide is to increase protective factors and decrease risk factors.
 This is similar to increasing coping and life skills and decreasing unhealthy coping responses that might display as warning signs.